-People throughout the nation are taking notice of the historic run in Fayetteville.
 In February 2024, Yurachek was appointed to the prestigious College Football Playoff Committee, where he will serve for the next three seasons.
-He has also previously served as a member of the NCAA Football Oversight Committee and the Football Competition Committee.
-Yurachek is the only conference athletics director currently serving on the SEC Executive Committee, which approves the annual operating budget and oversees all financial and fiscal affairs of the conference.
+He has also previously served as a member of the NCAA Football Oversight Committee and the Football Competition Committee, Yurachek has also served on the SEC Executive Committee, which approves the annual operating budget and oversees all financial and fiscal affairs of the conference.